 Apple stormed the market with an excellent iPhone X and followed it up with an iPhone XS, which aimed to build on top of all the things that were great about the X model.
 With the release of the XS model, Apple discontinued the X. If if the style of the X is to your liking, the XS is the next logical choice.
 As always, there are pros and cons to any product, and the XS has its share of both.
-So is it a phone worth your consideration?
+So is this phone worth your consideration?

 Let’s take a look at some pros and cons of the iPhone XS: